ngoubou/Mathematics-Workout/README.md

 The reason behind this is to help me improve my Statistics and Machine Learning comprehension.

-EDIT : I also inserted Penn State courses to refresh my statistics foundations.
+I also inserted Penn State courses to refresh my statistics foundations.
 I found them to be extremely good (particularly STAT501 Regression Methods), so I'll do some of them to deepen or just refresh some concepts.